-When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options among nonprofits, community or faith-based organizations, youth groups, or extra-curricular clubs.
-Schools, especially private schools, will sometimes verify hours as part of a service-learning program.
+When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options.
+But, it’s tricky.
+Schools, especially private schools, will verify hours but often only for approved charities.
 Individual military branches, government agencies, civic, national service programs, or businesses may also certify, but only for related charities or causes.
 VolunteerCrowd’s College and Career Advantage Program is different.
 We certify all hours for students, K-12 through college, serving verified nonprofits or schools.
 But, there is a lot you need to understand before you get started.

-The certifying organization establishes the start and end date for its award cycle.
-Sometimes schools track in sync with the school year by opening the program in early summer and requiring all confirmed hours by April or May.
-This schedule works for schools that recognize outstanding service contributions at spring service-award recognition events.
 For VolunteerCrowd specifically, the student’s age on January 1st determines the number of hours a student has to volunteer for each award level.
-Example: If you turn 12 on February 2nd, and volunteer 76 hours that year, you qualify for the gold award because you were 11 on January 1st when the year began.
+For example, if you turn 16 on May 2nd, and volunteer 113 hours that year, you qualify for the gold award because you were 15 on January 1st when the award year began.

 Kids (5-10 years old)